 - A. Personnel. - 1.
 Care coordination services/targeted case management program administrator. - a.
-The provider must designate a care coordination services program administrator who is responsible for the management of the program including the following: - i. orientation, training, and supervision of care coordinators; - ii. implementation of policies and procedures; - iii. intake processing and evaluation of new admissions to the services; - iv. participation in the development of support plans in collaboration with other providers of services;v. ongoing review of the delivery of services, including - (A) monitoring the amount, duration, and scope of services to assure delivery as outlined in the - support plan;
+The provider must designate a care coordination services program administrator who is responsible for the management of the program including the following: - i. orientation, training, and supervision of care coordinators; - ii. implementation of policies and procedures; - iii. intake processing and evaluation of new admissions to the services; - iv. participation in the development of support plans in collaboration with other providers of services;v. ongoing review of the delivery of services, including - (A) monitoring the amount, duration, and scope of services to assure delivery as outlined in the support plan; - (B) assessing whether the services assist the recipients to attain the goals outlined in the support plan and recommending changes as appropriate, - (C) evaluating the quality of care rendered;

-(B) assessing whether the services assist the recipients to attain the goals outlined in the support plan and recommending changes as appropriate, vi. development and implementation of corrective action plans for identified problems or deficiencies in delivery of care coordination services; and vii. submission of required reports to Senior and Disabilities Services, including critical incident reports.
+vi. development and implementation of corrective action plans for identified problems or deficiencies in delivery of care coordination services; and